Chrome Browser Extension

 Note: The access control mechanism in the browser extension works intact as configured in the web-console.

-Clear clipboard - You can choose how long the data should remain in the clipboard after you close the app.
+Choose how long the data should remain in the clipboard after you close the app.
 You can choose your clipboard clearing time ranging from 10 to 120 seconds.
 There is also an option never to clear the clipboard.

-Note: If you have enabled the "Ticketing System Integration" / "Reason for retrieving the passwords" setting in your web console, the browser extension will also prompt you to enter the "ticket-id" / "Reason for retrieval" whenever you access the password.
+Note: If you have enabled the Ticketing System Integration / Reason for retrieving the passwords setting in your web console, the browser extension will also prompt you to enter the ticket-id/Reason for retrieval whenever you access the password.